PyConPL/pyladies-workshop/flask-tutorial/0003_setup.rst

     ))
     app.config.from_envvar('FLASKR_SETTINGS', silent=True)

-The :class:`~flask.Config` object works similarly to a dictionary, so it can be updated with new values.

-Simply define the environment variable :envvar:`FLASKR_SETTINGS` that points to a config file to be loaded.
-The silent switch just tells Flask to not complain if no such environment key is set.

 The ``SECRET_KEY`` is needed to keep the client-side sessions secure.
 Choose that key wisely and as hard to guess and complex as possible.